-Next, the women in the room are asked to undress from the waist down.
+Next, the women in the room were asked to undress from the waist down.
 I gingerly slipped my panties off from underneath my skirt and lowered myself onto the pillows, inviting my partner to wrap his leg around me.
 Strangely, I felt less inhibited by my stark nakedness than my fear of what I would (or wouldn’t) feel from the OM.

 The first step of an OM is “noticing,” which involves looking intently at the vulva and describing it with objective terms.
 With my flesh in full view, my partner stared at me for what felt like an exceedingly long amount of time — for when you gaze long enough into the clitoris, “the clitoris also gazes into you.”
-When I am sufficiently “noticed,” he began massaging my thighs.
-This process is called “safeporting,” another hallmark of OM, which ensured that I am aware of each move.
+When I was sufficiently “noticed,” he began massaging my thighs.
+This process is called “safeporting,” another hallmark of OM, which ensured that I was aware of each move.
 “I’m going to touch your thighs now.
 Is that okay?” he asked.
 I nodded.
 We made small talk, and I tried to relax.
 Rob announced that our fifteen minute session would soon begin.

 But before he could touch me, my partner was instructed to put on gloves.
 OM encourages this step for sexual safety, but it felt incredibly clinical for such an intimate practice.
 I heard the latex snap against his hands before he added a little lube to his left index finger and announced “I’m going to touch you now, is that okay?”
 It was like being in the porno-adaptation of my latest gynecologist appointment.
 Rob put fifteen minutes on the clock and asked us to begin.
 My partner slid his hand under my butt to “ground” me (was I about to start flying?) and then began stroking — up down, up down, up down — with the short, subtle strokes that OM requires.
 The sensation was mellow, and it felt more monotonous than arousing.
 Just as I began relaxing into the feeling, the woman beside me moaned so loudly that I burst into laughter.
 Back to stroke one.
-At this point, it occurred to me that I was half-naked, legs splayed, in the middle of a room with 50 other people, where a man wearing latex gloves is rubbing me with the same motion that is used to say “inchworm” in American Sign Language.
-I almost laugh again at how absurd the situation is, but remind myself to focus on the sensations in my body, the way yoga teachers remind you to “look within” during a Vinyasa flow.
+At this point, it occurred to me that I was half-naked, legs splayed, in the middle of a room with 50 other people, where a man wearing latex gloves was rubbing me with the same motion that is used to say “inchworm” in American Sign Language.
+I almost laughed again at how absurd the situation is, but remind myself to focus on the sensations in my body, the way yoga teachers remind you to “look within” during a Vinyasa flow.

 Rob called “two minutes” to signal that the OM session should begin winding down and my partner lengthened his strokes until time was finally called.
 My partner then placed his hand over my vulva, cupping it in a way that is intended to release the blood flow in the genitals but felt instead like he was trying to expel all of the air in my body through my vagina.